auremoser/mozsci/log/worklog.md

 * expenses for global sprint things
 * worked on geo draft
 * set date for performance review
+* reached out to Amira and Eva about Africa Recommendations, found some accommodation options in Nairobi

 TODO
 * apply to js conf